By LAY HSUAN, LIM

 6. How have your experiences changed you?

-I feel all my experiences had made me a better person and a better father.
+I feel all my experiences have made me a better person and a better father.
 I will continue to motivate and inspire other families as long as I can.

 7. What do you think your life purpose is?